Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Permissions and Restrictions
 * FEATURE: Showing the executed SQL query now requires the `showsql` permission
+* FEATURE: Grant access to Service Set in a controlled way

-### UI features
+### User Interface
-* Admins have now access to JSON download links in many places
+* FEATURE: Admins have now access to JSON download links in many places
-* Users equipped with related permissions can toggle "Show SQL" in the GUI
+* FEATURE: Users equipped with related permissions can toggle "Show SQL" in the GUI

 1.4.1
 -----